code61/short_format_notes/_sessions/c3prep/1_rails_installer.md

         git version 1.8.4
         $

-    If it doesn't print out your git version you have a problem - ask in the forum!
+    If it doesn't print out your git version you have a problem - email your instructor!

 3. Type